Economy of the Soviet Union: Gosplan

-Combining the broad goals laid out by the Council of Ministers with data supplied by lower administrative levels regarding the current state of the economy, Gosplan worked out through trial and error a set of preliminary plan targets.
-Among more than twenty state committees, Gosplan headed the government's planning apparatus and was by far the most important agency in the economic administration.
-The task of planners was to balance resources and requirements to ensure that the necessary inputs were provided for the planned output.
-The planning apparatus alone was a vast organizational arrangement consisting of councils, commissions, governmental officials, specialists and so on charged with executing and monitoring economic policy.
+Combining the broad objectives set by the Council of Ministers with data from lower administrative levels about the current state of the economy, Gosplan developed preliminary plan targets through a process of trial and error.
+Among the more than twenty state committees, Gosplan was the most important agency in the economic administration, heading the government’s planning apparatus.
+The planners’ primary task was to balance resources and requirements, ensuring that the necessary inputs were available for the planned output.
+The planning system itself was a vast organizational structure, consisting of councils, commissions, government officials, and specialists responsible for implementing and monitoring economic policy.

-The state planning agency was subdivided into its own industrial departments, such as coal, iron and machine building.
-It also had summary departments such as finance, dealing with issues that crossed functional boundaries.
-With the exception of a brief experiment with regional planning during the Khrushchev era in the 1950s, Soviet planning was done on a sectoral basis rather than on a regional basis.
-The departments of the state planning agency aided the agency's development of a full set of plan targets along with input requirements, a process involving bargaining between the ministries and their superiors.
-Economic ministries performed key roles in the Soviet organizational structure.
-When the planning goals had been established by Gosplan, economic ministries drafted plans within their jurisdictions and disseminated planning data to the subordinate enterprises.
-The planning data were sent downward through the planning hierarchy for progressively more detailed elaboration.
-The ministry received its control targets, which were then disaggregated by branches within the ministry, then by lower units, eventually until each enterprise received its own control figures (production targets).
+Gosplan was internally divided into industrial departments—such as coal, iron, and machine building—as well as summary departments, like finance, which addressed cross-sectoral issues.
+Except for a brief experiment with regional planning during the Khrushchev era in the 1950s, Soviet planning remained sector-based rather than regional.
+The departments within Gosplan contributed to the development of comprehensive plan targets and input requirements, a process that involved negotiation between ministries and their superiors.

+Economic ministries played a central role in the Soviet administrative system.
+Once Gosplan finalized the planning goals, these ministries prepared plans within their specific jurisdictions and distributed planning data to subordinate enterprises.
+This data moved downward through the planning hierarchy, becoming increasingly detailed.
+Each ministry received control targets, which were then broken down by branches and further subdivided by lower units, until each enterprise was assigned its own production targets.